Molotov cocktail: United States

 The U.S. army designated Molotov cocktails as frangible grenades.
 They presented a notable amount of variations, from those that used thin fuel with varied ignition systems, to those that used obscurants and chemical weapons.
 Various frangible grenade designs were developed, with those investiged by the NDRC showing the highest technological level.
 These incendiary devices employed the most technologically advanced fillers in the conflict.

 The M1 frangible grenade was the standard US device, but each division of the army could come up with its own.
 Two non-industrial models of these grenades were developed and manufactured in a certain quantity.
 In all, about five thousand were manufactured.
 The frangible grenades featured standardized chemical igniters, some were specific to each flammable filler.
+Two preliminary fillings were investigated, with napalm and IM being the standard fuels.

 Most of the frangible devices were made in an improvised way, with no standardization regarding the bottle and filling.
 The frangible grenades were eventually declared obsolete, due to the very limited destructive effect.

 1107 frangible, M1, NP type were supplied to the navy and its units for field use at Iwo Jima.
 The United States Marine Corps developed a version during World War II that used a tube of nitric acid and a lump of metallic sodium to ignite a mixture of petrol and diesel fuel.

+Improvised developments were made during the pos-WWII, all using fuels thickened with napalm; the most notorious was "The Eagle Cocktail" and "The Eagle Fire Ball".